att/rcloud-gist-services/rcloud-gistproxy-service/README.md

-# Implementation of the RCloud Gist Service.
+# RCloud Gist Proxy Service
-A Java based service to provide GitHub gist functionality to RCloud.
+A Java based service to proxy and route requests between RCloud and the gist backend.
+By default this is setup to route requests to `/gists` to the rcloud-gist-service and all others to GitHub.

 ## Building
 The code uses the Gradle build system and includes the gradle wrapper in the root